You don’t have to search the scriptures too hard before finding Bible verses about gossip.

 James 3:8 says no human being can tame the tongue and refers to it as a restless evil, full of deadly poison.

 The definition of gossip is to talk about someone behind their backs.
-And the definition of slander is to lie about someone or to defame someone’s character.
+The definition of slander is to lie about someone or to defame someone’s character.
 The Bible associates these two evils (gossip and slander) like two best friends.

 They’re happiest spewing words of hatred and without the prospect of hurting others, there’s not much else for them to talk about.